envoyproxy/gateway/site/content/en/latest/contributions/design/envoy-extension-policy.md

 This design document introduces the `EnvoyExtensionPolicy` API allowing system administrators to configure traffic processing extensibility policies, based on existing Network and HTTP Envoy proxy [extension points][].

+Envoy Gateway already provides two methods of control plane extensibility that can be used to achieve this functionality:
+* [Envoy Patch Policy][] can be used to patch Listener filters and HTTP Connection Manager filters.
+* [Envoy Extension Manager][] can be used to programmatically mutate Listener filters and HTTP Connection Manager filters.

+These approaches require a high level of Envoy and Envoy Gateway expertise and may create a significant operational burden for users (see [Alternatives][] for more details).
+For this reason, this document proposes to support Envoy data plane extensibility options as first class citizens of Envoy Gateway.

 ## Goals
 * Add an API definition to hold settings for configuring extensibility rules on the traffic entering the gateway.